rayeni/python_rithmic_trading_app/README.md

 ## Prequisites

-* You must have either a Rithmic Paper Trading or Rithmic Live account, NOT A TEST ACCOUNT.
+* You must have either a Rithmic Paper Trading or Rithmic Live account, **NOT A TEST ACCOUNT**.
 * You must pass Rithmic's conformance testing.
 * After passing conformance testing, Rithmic will send you a four-character prefix.
 * In `md_stream.py`, `pos_pnl_stream.py`, `hist_bars_ohlc.py`, and `place_orders.py`, find the following variable: